genenetwork/cl-gn/README.md

 ```
 guix shell
 ```
-Start GeneNetwork (listening on port 8080) and the slynk REPL server (listening on port 4005) using
+Start the GeneNetwork web server (listening on port 8080) and the slynk REPL server (listening on port 4005) using
 ```
 sbcl --load run.lisp